 The savings accounts offered through discount brokers have one huge advantage over high interest savings accounts offered by online banks such as ING Direct.
 The cash parked in HISAs are counted towards the cash balance available in an account.
 Therefore, these funds are readily available for your trades and your broker may even automatically sell all or some of your HISA to fund your trade.
 In contrast, online banks are not practical for registered accounts and it may take 3-4 business days to transfer money from (or to) an online bank to (or from) taxable brokerage accounts.
 These savings accounts are also a much better alternative to traditional money market accounts because they pay a much higher interest rate.
 For example, as of this writing, the TD Canadian Money Market Fund sports an yield of 0.37 percent which is much less than the 1.25 percent paid by discount broker HISAs.

-List of High Interest Savings Accounts (interest rate as of Oct.
-29, 2012):
+List of Discount Broker High Interest Savings Accounts (interest rate as of Aug.
+13, 2013):

 |Altamira Cash Performer||NBC100||$1,000.00||1.25%|